RustaceansKenya/driver-development-book/driver_book/src/bare_metal/linking/rusty_linkers.md

 # Rusty Linkers

-This chapter assumes that you have understood the [LD docs](../linking/linking.md#note-worthy-docs)
+This chapter assumes that you already know how to write a linker script.

 There are many linkers in existence.
 However the two dominant linkers are :
 1. The [LD linker][ld-linker-page] (also called the GNU linker)